ThatGuyJamal/gencord-exmaple/README.md

 Yarn: `yarn init -y` then run `yarn install`

+or if you prefer npm (You dont have or need to run both yarn and npm)

 NPM: `npm init -y` then run `npm install`

 Lastly run: `yarn start` This will launch the bot. (assumes you have filled out the config.json file.
 Make sure to rename exmaple.config.json to config.json)